 Cultivate And Trust Your Right Brain

 There is a reason why the author Julia Cameron’s book “The Artist’s Way” has won so many awards.
-It now resides permanently in the “Self-Publishing Hall of Fame.”
+As a result, it now resides permanently in the “Self-Publishing Hall of Fame.”

-And yet she continued to cultivate success by not giving up when her first film was panned, and then her first manuscript was rejected, and so forth and so on.
+And yet she continued to cultivate success by not giving up when her first film was panned, her first manuscript was rejected, and so forth.

 In a nutshell, “Nudge” outlines how the company we keep can influence us by “nudging” us towards more or less life, health, and success-affirming behaviors.